Chicken, Bok Choy, and Mushroom Stir-fry: A Classic Combination

 I buy a pound of whole chicken thighs and remove the skin and bone myself.

 In processing chicken thighs, you generally lose around one-fourth of a pound in bone and skin.
 So, either start with 1-pound whole chicken thighs or buy three-fourths of a pound if you prefer to buy skinless and boneless thighs.
 Since these thighs are cut into strips or cubes, neat or professional bone removal is unnecessary.
-Save the bones and scraps and put your stock bag (a bag of bone, skin, and scraps of chicken used to make stock) back in the freezer.
+Save the bones and scraps and put your stock bag (a bag of bone, skin, and scraps of chicken used to make stock) in the freezer.

 The Vegetables

-Cut the bok choy stems crosswise into bite-sized pieces.
+Cut the Bok Choy stems crosswise into bite-sized pieces.
 Cut the leaf portion into larger pieces (it will wilt and cook down).
 Keep the stem and leaf portions separate.

 Slice the mushrooms and green onions.
 Cut the peppers into one-half-inch cubes.
 Arrange everything near the stove.
 Once the cooking process starts, stir-fry quickly.